Francois-Esquire/chelsea/improvements.md

 ### Development

-- updating modules in local development requires building and re-serving, all the time?
+- ~~updating modules in local development requires building and re-serving, all the time?~~ `npm run watch:build` or `bundle-module --watch`

 ## Lifecycle